Tracing Missing Baryons in the Cosmic Filaments with tSZ and CMB-Lensing Stacking: Method

-To mitigate this bias, we estimate the fractional bias of signal for each filament based on its inclination angle $\theta$ and length $L$, and apply a correction factor to the observed signal.
-Filaments with extreme inclination angles—specifically those with $\tan \theta < 20 / L$—are excluded from the analysis due to significant projection contamination.
-After applying this geometric selection, a total of $\sim 31,300$ filaments remain for the final profile modeling and parameter fitting.
-Figure~\ref{correction} shows the effect of applying the bias correction on the stacked Compton-$y$ and lensing convergence $\kappa$ profiles.
-Additional details of the projection correction procedure are provided in Appendix~\ref{app:geometry_bias}.
+\jz{To account for the projection effects, we estimate for each filament the fractional bias induced by its inclination angle $\theta$ and length $L$, and apply the geometric correction factor defined in Eq.~\eqref{eq:bias_formula}.
+Filaments with extreme inclination angles ($\tan \theta < 25 / L$), where the projection contamination becomes severe, are removed from the sample.
+After applying this selection, approximately 30,700 filaments remain for profile modeling and parameter fitting.
+Figure~\ref{correction} illustrates the effect of applying the inclination and geometric corrections on the stacked Compton-$y$ and lensing convergence $\kappa$ profiles.
+Further details of the projection-bias correction are provided in Appendix~\ref{app:geometry_bias}.}